Fr8org/Fr8Java/README.md

 4) Choose a [development approach](https://github.com/Fr8org/Fr8Core/blob/master/Docs/ForDevelopers/DevelopmentGuides/ChoosingADevelopmentApproach.md).
 The Fr8 service at fr8.co uses Heroku to deploy production and dev Java Terminals.

-5) You can also jump directly to developing your Java Activities by clicking [here](/docs/Home.md).

 6) Setup your dev environment.
 These environment variables are needed.
 (Heroku example shown)